AL2009man/perfect_dark/README.md

 > Gyro Aiming will not work if using a Input Remapper lacks controller-specific emulation (example: Steam Input), or using a controller that doesn't support Motion Sensors such as Xbox Wireless Controller.

 > [!TIP]
 > Gyro Drift may become a occurence during regular gameplay, but far more frequent when using a first-party Nintendo Switch controllers.
-To remedy this issue: `Auto-Calibrate Gyro while Stationary` toggle (under `Player [Number] Controller Options`'s `Gyro Settings`) is enabled by default, just place the controller on the flat surface either during bootup, during gameplay or while in menus or pause screen, and it will automatically calibrate gyro after a few seconds.
+To remedy this issue: `Gyro Calibration` (under `Player [Number] Controller Options`'s `Gyro Settings`) offers various modes for you to choose from, from `While In Menus` (default), `While Stationary` to `Always`.
+Depending on what Calibration mode you choose from: just place the controller on the flat surface, and it will automatically calibrate gyro after a few seconds.
 >
 > If the Autocalibration fails or you don't want the gyro to auto-calibrate during regular gameplay: you have the ability to manually calibrate the gyro.
 You can head over to "`Gyro Settings...`" menu, either select `Initiate Gyro Calibration...`, pressing the `SHARE` button on your Xbox pad (Xbox Series X|S model-onwards) or `F10` key (Player 1 only) at anytime during both gameplay and menus, (it also complements Gyro Autocalibration process!)
 >